 Reach-out Winter Shelter

-Each spring and fall, St. Columba's hosts the ReachOut Winter Shelter, as part of their Federal Way program.
-We provide shelter for up to 25 men and women who would otherwise be without shelter during some of the toughest months of the year.
-St. Columba's volunteers come each night to open the doors, orient volunteers from other organizations who bring in hot meals, and spend hospitality time with shelter residents.
-We are glad to partner with ReachOut and Catholic Community Services to provide shelter from the cold for some of our most vulnerable neighbors.
+Pre-pandemic each spring and fall, St. Columba's hosts the ReachOut Winter Shelter, as part of their Federal Way program.
+We would provide shelter for up to 25 men who would otherwise be without shelter during some of the toughest months of the year.
+The Reach-out shelter has been on hold since the pandmic.
+We are currently discerning becoming an emergency shelter.

 Support our Bees!

 We care for bees on our property and in return they make honey!
 Sadly, many of our bees were stolen in fall 2022.
 We have since built a fence and the Bee Guild is hard at work nurturing the bees so they will produce honey once again.
 In th mean time our honey sales are on pause.

 If you are interested in any of the above outreach activities please contact Meghan one of our Vicar's at firstname.lastname@example.org.